 Partial Fasting for Transition

 In breaking fasts, people routinely make the mistake of loading up on calories.
 A partial fast, which wedges between 500 and 1,000 calories, was just the subject of a study2 over the course of 5 days.
 Between humans and mice (the mice, only being subject to the fast for 3 days), the results sparked interest.
-The real goodness lies between 500 and 1,000 calories per day, with a focus keen to your fats and raws.
+The real goodness lies between 500 and 1,000 calories per day, with a focus keen on your fats and raws.
 For this study, the group fasted the five days’ equivalent in the month, and then shifted back to their regular diet.
 Unsurprisingly, the weight quickly returned, but the inflammation markers remained decreased.
 After three months of repeating this cycle, the subjects grew healthier and healthier, despite falling back on their regular diets.
 What does this show?
 Diet variation works: the simple switch propelled their bodies into health.
 It also demonstrates the power of fasting, prolonged or not.
 Of course, despite not being a fast, the diet still mimicked results of fasting, which garnered the title.

 For partial fasting, try 500 and 1,000 calories each day dependent on weight, focusing on the fats and raws.
 For those with adrenal fatigue, this is going to be a simpler, less mental method to start.
-Intermittent fasting, the daily concourse of three square meals with no outside foods, met with partial weekly fasting, is essential to easing into that system.
-In terms of partial fasts, organize inventory in terms of fruits, veggies, fats and fiber, choosing 2-4 servings in each per daily depending on calorie goals.
+Intermittent fasting, the daily concourse of three square meals with no outside foods, met with partial weekly fasting, is essential to ease into that system.
+In terms of partial fasts, organize inventory in terms of fruits, veggies, fats, and fiber, choosing 2-4 servings in each per daily depending on calorie goals.
 Keep it simple!

 Signs to Break the Fast

 After all your efforts, how can you determine when your body is ready for food?
 This question pops up a lot in our world, and it comes with many physical indicators that you should watch out for.
-First, through the process, your tongue may change color from white, to yellow, to even black.
+First, through the process, your tongue may change color from white to yellow, to even black.
 The second it reverts to its healthy pink, you know autophagy has done its job, and you’re ready to return to food.
 Second: energy levels and glucose numbers bounce around during the fast, but if you experience fatigue that lasts beyond a single day, your body may be reaching for nourishment.
 It’s a good indicator.
 Third: if your weight loss comes to a halt, it’s time to break your fast.
 Simon eased back into foods with a steaming bowl of grass-fed beef bone broth.

 Which Water is Best?